edelveart/edelveart.github.io/README.md

-# Personal Web Site of Edgar Delgado Vega
+# Personal WebSite of Edgar Delgado Vega

 Hi there!